Like my best crip friends

 disability meant Easters Seals camp

-and wheelchair basketball [badly] and riding the short bus [but never
+and wheelchair basketball [badly] and riding the short

 the “Shortbus,” kids!] and